When I first started a business, I was 21, bald, and had the social confidence of an asthmatic field mouse.

 - One tiny sale to a big name is a tentpole you can build your reputation on.

-- Big organisations spread word of mouth far faster.
+- Big organizations spread word of mouth far faster.

 - Look the part, but more importantly: write and sound the part.